Siilwyn/awesome-pixel-art/readme.md

 - [To the Moon/Finding Paradise](http://freebirdgames.com/) - Heartfelt and tear-jerking storytelling about a mans dying wish.
 Beautiful soundtrack included.
 The pixel art is simplistic yet thorougly made, creating a warm fantasy feeling.'

 ### Videos
+- [Sean Browning - Pixel Art Animation Reel 2018](https://vimeo.com/250991452) A collection of Sean Browning's pixel animations, ranging from simple scenes to recreations of popular shows like Steven's Universe and RWBY.

 ## Community